-You should let you artist know before you arrive that you intend to apply a type of numbing product before turning up for your tattoo, and you should also let them know the name and brand of the cream so they can ensure that no problems are likely to arise throughout the session while using this specific numbing product.
+You should let you tattoo artist know before you arrive that you intend to apply a type of numbing product before turning up for your tattoo, and you should also let them know the name and brand of the cream so they can ensure that no problems are likely to arise throughout the session while using this specific numbing product.

-You must also be aware that a small amount of artists refuse to tattoo customers that've applied a numbing product to their skin beforehand - so it's a good idea to contact your artist first to ensure that they have no problems with you using a numbing cream before/throughout the session.
+You must also be aware that a small amount of tattoo artists refuse to tattoo customers that’ve applied a numbing product to their skin beforehand – so it’s a good idea to contact your tattoo artist first to ensure that they have no problems with you using a numbing cream before/throughout the session.

 Why don’t tattoo artists ever use numbing creams ?

-1) Many artists, especially older, more traditional ones see pain while getting a tattoo as an important part of the whole experience.
+1) Many tattoo artists, especially older, more traditional ones see pain while getting a tattoo as an important part of the whole experience.
 They believe that experiencing pain and discomfort during the tattooing process will make the tattoo feel more meaningful once completed.

-2) Because tattoo numbing creams don't work for everybody, some artists feel that for many customers the application of the product might possibly be a pointless exercise, and applying the product could potentially, pointlessly cause some side-effects to the customer, such as tingly skin, redness and swelling, all while the pain wasn't really reduced much anyway.
+2) Because tattoo numbing creams don’t work for everybody, some tattoo artists feel that for many customers the application of the product might possibly be a pointless exercise, and applying the product could potentially, pointlessly cause some side-effects to the customer, such as tingly skin, redness and swelling, all while the pain wasn’t really reduced much anyway.

-3) Tattoo numbing creams cost money, which many artists may not wish to pay on top of all of their other equipment costs.
+3) Tattoo numbing creams cost money, which many tattoo artists may not wish to pay on top of all of their other equipment costs.
 More on tattooing costs here.

 Are there any types of creams that the artists definitely won’t like me using?

-Artists don't really like anything that contains lots of 'glycerin'.
+Tattoo artists don’t really like anything that contains lots of ‘glycerin’.
 Glycerin-based products can make your skin very slippery, and this can make it extremely difficult and problematic for your artist as they try to tattoo you.

-Many numbing creams and gels however do contain a small amount of glycerin, so if you do end up buying a glycerin-based product, just be sure to remove any excess cream/gel from the surface of your skin once the numbing effect has begun, before tattooing commences.
+Many numbing creams and gels however do contain a small amount of glycerin, so if you do end up buying a glycerin-based product, just be sure to remove any excess cream from the surface of your skin once the numbing effect has begun, before tattooing commences.